ThePoorPilot/manjaro-removed-pkgs/README.md

 If you need any package that is removed by the Manjaro team, this repo should have what you need!

+I would recommend having some caution using this repo.
+Many of the modules, such as bbswitch, broadcom-wl, or tp_smapi, do have packages for each specific kernel version in the Manjaro repos.
+For this reason, I would only recommend using this repository for alternative Linux kernels, Arch Linux themes, Arch Linux development tools, or Perl/Haskell libraries that are removed for some reason.

 ### Adding the repo

 You can add the repo in /etc/pacman.conf by adding this entry